-In Sorriso municipality in Mato Grosso Brazil, IDH and RTRS work together with the expert association NGO CAT and local government to achieve multiple goals.
-In Maranhão, particularly Balsas region (comprising 12 municipalities), RTRS has been expanding their certification up to levels that soon may enable physical sourcing of RTRS supply from that area.
-This has been made possible because of year-long direct, targeted, trade of credits, endured support and promotion by local NGO FAPCEN Foundation and end buyers committing to longer term support.
+In Sorriso municipality in Mato Grosso Brazil, IDH and RTRS work together with the producer association CAT and local government to achieve multiple goals.

+In Maranhão, particularly Balsas region (comprising 12 municipalities), producers have been expanding RTRS certification up to levels that soon may enable physical sourcing of RTRS supply from that area.
+This has been made possible because of year-long direct, targeted, support via the adoption of RTRS Credits that are supporting responsible soy production, through endured support and promotion by local NGO FAPCEN Research Foundation as well as by end buyers committing to longer term support.
+Lately, IDH and FAPCEN agreed on a Regional Pact to expand the achievements in the region.

 Beside the application of EUDR+ RTRS, other landscape elements are added together with IDH and others to enhance local impact.
-These two and other landscape approaches - or "compacts", that include agreements with the government, feature on the SourceUp platform.
+These two and other landscape approaches - or "compacts", that include agreements with the government (eg. on enhanced CAR validation), feature on the SourceUp platform.